In this article, we are going to show you the cost of freedom. It’s the main challenge of being an entrepreneur.

 Real brands are built on hard work.

 So how does this connect to you building out your dream machine?
-You want freedom to make money your way, you have to do the work.
+You want the freedom to make money your way, you have to do the work.

-I began this series with preparing you to Take Your Idea to the Chopping Block by believing the fact that you can build a profitable business out of something that you’re passionate about.
+Believe that you can build a profitable business out of something that you’re passionate about.
 You took the bait and worked your way through the Lull and Dull.
 You’ve protected, established and branded your company and laid some basic foundational guidelines for the day to day operations.
 And I finished off the last post with some tidbits on my favorite part of building a brand in the Honeymoon Stage, which I hope is as exciting for you as it is for me.

 The key here is to continue working with the same enthusiasm as you have been doing, but with endurance.
 Endurance by definition means the fact or power of enduring (remain in existence/last) an unpleasant or difficult process or situation without giving way.